We take your privacy very seriously

 4.3.2.
 External Privacy Notes

-Each external website provided by Spirotech SRD Group Ltd will include an online ‘Privacy Notice’ and an online ‘Cookie Notice’ fulfilling the requirements of applicable law.
+Each external website provided by Spirotech Group Ltd will include an online ‘Privacy Notice’ and an online ‘Cookie Notice’ fulfilling the requirements of applicable law.

 4.4.1.
 Data Processing